NKAJE-FEC-BLD09/J-Photos-service/README.md

 # J-Photos-service

-Photos module
+To initialize app, use "npm run setup" to spin up client and server.

-To initialize app, use "npm run setup" to spin up client and server and seed mongoDB.
+To seed database, use "npm run seed" with mongoDB installed.